fbpx

 Our reports so far

 We first identified that mental health was a key global priority in our Mental health cause area report.
 We then evaluated the impact of psychotherapy interventions in the Psychotherapy cost-effectiveness analysis.
 We identified StrongMinds as a promising charity in the Mental health programme evaluation.
 We assessed the cost-effectiveness of StrongMinds in the StrongMinds cost-effectiveness analysis.
 We compared the cost-effectiveness of psychotherapy/StrongMinds to cash transfers/GiveDirectly in our Psychotherapy vs cash transfer comparison.
-We updated our analysis to include the impact of household spillovers in our household spillover effects report
+We updated our analysis to include the impact of household spillovers in our household spillover effects report.

 In November 2023, we published a substantial update to our psychotherapy analysis and StrongMinds evaluation.
 This update involved systematically reviewing the literature, updating the evidence for the individual and household effects, correcting for publication bias, and combining the general and charity specific evidence using Bayesian methods.
 Note that this is a working paper and will be updated over time.